andela-lkabui/sturdy-octo-happiness/README.md

  > The Stack is also implemented via [_inheritance_](https://github.com/andela-lkabui/sturdy-octo-happiness/blob/ft-readme/src/com/deitel/jhtp4/ch19/StackInheritance.java) (vs the _composition_ implementation above).
 However, inheritance is less elegant since it allows *insertAtBack* and *removeFromBack* methods of *List* to be available for use.
 These two methods completely negate the philosophy behind Stacks

+# 4. Queues
+* The idea behind queues is derived from the everyday experiences encountered while waiting for a service e.g. _queuing_ at a checkout line in a supermarket, _queuing_ at the banking halls etc.

+> To the people that jump everyday queues and fail to grasp the Queues concept, karma is something, isn't it!?

+* In _Queues_, data can only be added at one end called the _tail_, and removed from the other end called the _head_.
+For this reason, it's called a _first in, first out_ (*FIFO*) data structure.
+* The primary methods for operations are;
+  * *enqueue* - to insert nodes at the tail
+  * *dequeue* - to remove nodes at the head

+* The Queue is implemented [here](https://github.com/andela-lkabui/sturdy-octo-happiness/blob/master/src/com/deitel/jhtp4/ch19/QueueInheritance.java).
+* The class inherits from List implements *enqueue* and *dequeue* via List methods *insertAtBack* and *removeFromFront*.

+> The implementation above uses inheritance.
+Other List methods like *insertAtFront*, *removeFromBack* are still available in objects of QueueInheritance.
+These two methods negate the philosophy behind creation of Queues.

+> Composition (not implemented in the repo yet) is more elegant and will not avail these methods unless they are explicitly coded as such.

+.